"Carry ur pillows": Lasisi throws shades, shares clip of him going to court

 - The skit maker also cast a shade at lawyers who were spotted sleeping at the tribunal, which stirred reactions

-Popular skit maker and content creator Lasisi Elenu has joined many Nigerians to share their takes on the recent Presidential Election Petition Tribunal (PEPT) which took place in Abuja on Wednesday, September 6.
+Popular skit maker and content creator Lasisi Elenu has joined many Nigerians to share their takes on the recent Presidential Election Petition Tribunal (PEPT) in Abuja on Wednesday, September 6.

 One of the highlights of the tribunal was the viral videos and pictures of lawyers spotted sleeping during the proceedings.